PGY1 Pharmacy Residency

 - American Society of Health-System Pharmacists (ASHP) Midyear Clinical Meeting

-Residents will be expected to attend UC Pharmacy Collaborative Conference to present a platform presentation on research projects.
+Residents will be expected to attend UC Pharmacy Conference to present a platform presentation on research projects.

 Additional Benefits